SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: GOAT Gripper

 \subsubsection{GOAT Gripper Multi-Modality}

-Diverse grasping modes allow robots to use an appropriate type of grasping method for different geometries.
-Paired with C-shaped fingers and one underactuated DoF, SCALER can embrace the potential for versatile multi-modal grasp in climbing.
-The list of these modes and applicable objects is listed in Table \ref{tb:modes}.
+Diverse grasping modes enable robots to employ an appropriate grasping method for various geometries.
+Paired with C-shaped fingers and one underactuated DoF, SCALER can embrace the potential for versatile and dexterous multi-modal grasp in climbing.
+The list of modes and applicable objects is listed in Table \ref{tb:modes}.

-Pinch and envelope grasps \cite{robotiq} are standard in two-fingered grippers rendered in Fig. \ref{fig:pinch}a,b, respectively.
-The pinch grasp relies on friction, while the envelope encompasses an object mechanically.
-The C-shaped fingered GOAT gripper allows the off-axis pinch as well.
+Pinch and envelope grasps \cite{robotiq} are standard in two-fingered grippers rendered in \red{\fig{fig:pinch}a,c}, respectively.
+The pinch grasp relies more on friction, while the envelope encompasses an object mechanically, \red{adding more kinematic constraints}.
+Thanks to the GOAT gripper's underactuation, it can pinch grasp an object off-center axis as in \fig{fig:pinch}b.

-The plate clamp, as visualized in \ref{fig:plate}a, resembles a crimp grip, and it allows the GOAT gripper to clamp down thin plates with the C-shaped fingers and underactuation.
-When encountering plates with a thickness beyond the C-shaped opening, SCALER can embrace a whole-body approach, sidepull, to stabilize the grasping instead.
-This tactic is common for a human climber to overcome bouldering holds that cannot be grasped \cite{beal2011bouldering}.
-Using SCALER's whole-body, SCALER can pull the gripper to the side in Fig. \ref{fig:plate}b against the moment generated by the two fingertip forces.
+The plate clamp in \red{\fig{fig:pinch}e} resembles a crimp grip, allowing the GOAT gripper to clamp thin plates with the C-shaped fingers and underactuation.
+When encountering plates with a thickness beyond the C-shaped opening, SCALER can embrace a whole-body approach, \textit{sidepull}, to stabilize the grasping instead.
+This tactic is common for a human climber to overcome ungraspable bouldering holds \cite{beal2011bouldering}.
+SCALER can pull the gripper to the side in \red{\fig{fig:pinch}f, which ensures the third inner contact point occurs, adding physical constraint.}

-Pocket grasp \cite{beal2011bouldering}, and hook \cite{balaguer2005climbing} allow SCALER to hook onto narrow structures, such as poles and wire, as shown in Fig. \ref{fig:pocket}a,b, respectively.
-This method is reliable as it does not necessarily depend on friction.
-Demonstrations of these grasping capabilities are explored in the SCALER hardware experiments, such as Scetion \ref{sec:multi_modal_climb} and \ref{sec:whole_body}.
+Pocket grasp \cite{beal2011bouldering}, and hook \cite{balaguer2005climbing} allow SCALER to hook onto narrow structures, such as \red{large cavity,} poles, and wire, as shown in \fig{fig:pinch}d, g. \red{These methods have more physical constraints and less reliance on frictional forces.
+Pocket grasp can generate a grasping force with the gripper actuator, whereas hook solely relies on kinematic constraints or external forces.} Demonstrations of multi-modal grasping are explored in Section \ref{sec:multi_modal_climb} and \ref{sec:whole_body}.